wonder-wonder/cakemix-front/README.md

     |- .env.prod
 ```

-after that, write these env in the env file.
+After that, write these env in the env file.
 **Example of env dir and file are located at root (config.example)**

 ```